 Will & Estate Disputes

 Our principal David Hinton has that experience and is able to advise you about the merits of your matter, and assist you to achieve the best possible outcome.
-We are aware that these types of disputes are often very emotional and can involve family and friends.
+We are aware that these types of situations are often very emotional and can involve family and friends.
 We believe it is our job to take away as much of the emotional turmoil as possible for you, and also to remain objective at all times to ensure you are provided with accurate and realistic advice.

-We understand that because Will and Estate disputes are expensive, in many cases clients cannot afford to fund the cost of such disputes.
-Therefore, we are prepared to consider deferring payment of our fees and outlays until the conclusion of your matter, and in appropriate cases we are prepared to conduct your matter on a no-win, no-fee basis.
+We understand that because these situations are expensive; in many cases, clients cannot afford to fund the cost of such situations.
+Therefore, we are prepared to consider deferring payment of our fees and outlays until the conclusion of your matter, and in appropriate cases, we are prepared to conduct your matter on a no-win, no-fee basis.